lionelclement/Elvex/README.md

 -----------------------------

 Write automatically and quickly texts in a correct Natural Language, from the meaning and elements of discourse and rest assured that **Elvex** avoids any misunderstanding.

-Unlike other systems, the concepts which should be expressed may not be lexical entries.
+Note that unlike other systems, the concepts to be expressed may not depend on prior lexical choices.

 Theorical aspects
 -----------------